agrc/porter/.github/ISSUE_TEMPLATE/deprecate-sgid-dataset-or-web-application.md

 - [ ] Historical data for archive (intials)
 - [ ] No longer relevant (intials)

-# Identify places where the data lives
+# Where does the data live?

 - [ ] ArcGIS Online (intials)
   - [ ] Action taken (intials)